mapbox/mapbox-maps-android/docs/Migrate to v11.md

 Important notes:
 1. When using `loadStyle(style: String, onStyleLoaded: Style.OnStyleLoaded? = null)` string is first checked if it is a valid URI, and if not - it will be treated as a JSON.
 2. Parameter `onMapLoadErrorListener` from `loadStyle` was removed as it was not covering all the map / style loading errors.
-If you need to listen to those errors, you have to register a specific listener in advance, e.g. `OnMapLoadErrorListener` should now be registered with `MapboxMap.subscribeMapLoadingError`; you could also subscribe to other error / warning events like `MapboxMap.subscribeStyleImageMissing` or `MapboxMap.subscribeStyleImageUnused`.
+If you need to listen to those errors, you have to register a specific listener in advance, e.g. `OnMapLoadErrorListener` should now be registered with `MapboxMap.subscribeMapLoadingError`; you could also subscribe to other error / warning events like `MapboxMap.subscribeStyleImageMissing` or `MapboxMap.subscribeStyleImageRemoveUnused`.
 3. Parameter `styleTransitionOptions` from `loadStyle` was removed.
 To apply `styleTransitionOptions`, you should use more granular overloaded `loadStyle` taking `StyleContract.StyleExtension` and add transition options in the DSL block:

 ```kotlin